-- Placement of tailings (i.e. existing and future) and waste rock in the pit beneath a water layer to limit the potential to generate acid mine drainage, - A pilot water treatment plant solution, these measures will reduce the quantity of AMD contaminated water on site, - Limited vegetation clearing requirements and implementation of ground disturbance procedures to avoid any unnecessary clearing - Commitments to preparing procedures/plans to limit the potential impacts of chemical spills as well as bunded storage of these materials and weekly inspections (e.g. Hazardous Substances Management Plan) - Management of sediment and dust around TGU via watering carts and management measures (e.g. Erosion and Sediment Control Plan) and - Identifying and managing actions that have the potential to degrade water quality (e.g. uncontrolled runoff, discharging water into Mt Bundey creek) thus affecting receptors described above.
+- A pilot water treatment plant solution and associated tailings re-processing, these measures will reduce the quantity of AMD contaminated materials on site, - Limited vegetation clearing requirements and implementation of ground disturbance procedures to avoid any unnecessary clearing - Commitments to preparing procedures/plans to limit the potential impacts of chemical spills as well as bunded storage of these materials and weekly inspections (e.g. Hazardous Substances Management Plan) - Management of sediment and dust around TGU via watering carts and management measures (e.g. Erosion and Sediment Control Plan) and - Identifying and managing actions that have the potential to degrade water quality (e.g. uncontrolled runoff, discharging water into Mt Bundey creek) thus affecting receptors described above.